- Policies & Procedures

 • If calling after 5 p.m. or on a weekend, then notify the Card Administrator on the next workday.

-• A new Purchasing Card shall be promptly issued to the Cardholder after the reported loss or theft.
+• A new Purchasing Card shall be promptly issued after the reported loss or theft.

 Compromised cards require additional follow up.
-Once the transaction has been verified with JPMorgan Chase, they will fax a Fraud Affidavit to complete and fax back.
+Once the transaction has been verified with JPMorgan, they will fax a Fraud Affidavit to complete and fax back.
 Please allow 7-10 days for receipt of the Affidavit.
-Upon receipt of the Fraud Affidavit, JPMorgan Chase will start the investigation and apply a credit to your new account and a debit to your fraud account.
+Upon receipt of the Fraud Affidavit, JPMorgan will start the investigation and apply a debit and a credit to your new account and the original fraud charge will remain on your fraud account.
 Approved transactions will also be transferred to your new account.
+Notes will need to be entered as required on all transactions.
 The investigation may take up to 90 days for resolution.
-After the investigation is complete, PaymentNet will show that all credits and debits offset on both accounts.
-Notes will need to be entered on all transactions as required on all transactions.
+After the investigation is complete, the Cardholder is responsible for identifying that the credit has been credited in PN and to their budget.
+If you have any questions about your budget, please advise.